Ithaca vacation rentals

 During the winter, the city quiets down as the temperature drops —bringing with it rain, sleet, snow, and gray skies — and students head home for the holidays.
 The snow can last through April, and chilly temperatures often linger through May.
 In the spring, the flowers begin to bloom as the weather slowly warms up.
 Summer brings hot, sunny days that are perfect for visiting the nearby natural attractions or taking a swim in the lake.

-What are the top things to do in Ithaca?
+Top things to do in Ithaca

 This four-block, pedestrian-only section of town is Ithaca’s cultural hub.
 The streets are overflowing with trendy boutiques and a seemingly endless array of eateries.
 The alleyways are full of street art where buskers often perform, and the area is full of students hanging out with friends all hours of the day.

 These magnificent falls, plunging 215 feet over a rocky cliff into the gorge below, have one of the biggest drops east of the Rocky Mountains.
 The nearby park offers miles of hiking trails, including the three-quarter-mile Gorge Trail, which starts at the base of the falls and offers easy access to the beautiful Cayuga Lake.